-Manolo the Shoeblogger answer our "wickedly hard set of questions."
+Manolo the Shoeblogger answers our "wickedly hard set of questions."
 As his answers suggest, The Manolo (who is not Maestro Manolo Blahnik) is not just a very funny shoe lover and blogging tycoon but an erudite intellectual whose style comes with loads of substance--something that should surprise no one familiar with his little book, The Consolation of the Shoes, which is modeled on the medieval classic The Consolation of Philosophy (but much more fun).

 Manolo: Who wears them.
 Manolo Blahniks and Christian Louboutins are glamorous because they are worn by glamorous peoples.
 Aside from this, however, they are also exceedingly beautiful and costly objects, to be desired in their own right, and one would wish to own and wear them even if they were not on the feets of the famous.